ElemexJ/Web-development-project/README.md

 - Make sure that priorities are in check -> the actual purpose of the site is to inform the user on tips and tricks to beat/achive good scores on arcade games.
 - Need multiple different pages with unique purposes.

+# Client:
+## Developer presents their understanding of the project and talk through whether the project is achievable and issues with the scope.

+Waiting on Developer.